SimoSca/awsume-1password-plugin/CONTRIBUTING.md

 ### Update in pipx:

-In pipx you can directly remove the plugin and reinstall it:
+**pipx** doesn't offers a way to update a plugin installed via `pipx inject`, so you can manually remove the plugin and reinstall it:

 ```shell
 rm -rf ~/.local/pipx/venvs/awsume/lib/python3.10/site-packages/awsume_1password_plugin-simosca-*
 pipx inject awsume awsume-1password-plugin-simosca
 ```

+where the path could change depending on your python environment.

 ## Release Your Changes